Jacob-Lockwood/Wizzo.js/README.md

+> **Important:** This legacy version of Wizzo.js will no longer be continued and has been replaced by [skra-pa-pa/wizzo](https://github.com/skra-pa-pa/wizzo), which includes TypeScript support and is *not* just a weird React alternative.

 # Wizzo.js
 Little drop-in React-inspired JavaScript framework.
 Like React without the virtual DOM or transpilation.
 "Wizzo" is the working title.
 Instead of using JSX, Wizzo uses a tagged template literal syntax to create elements.